 Report Contents - Performance Reports must include a response to all objectives included in your subaward.
 A detailed response is required in the narrative portion for yes/no performance objectives.
-Submitted performance reports must clearly articulate. where appropriate, performance during the execution of the award has met a standard against which the subrecipient's performance can be measured.
-The narrative must also reflect on accomplishments for the period and identify problems with project implementation and address actions being taken to resolve the problems.
+Submitted performance reports must articulate, appropriate, where clearly performance during the execution of the award has met a standard against which the subrecipient's performance can be measured.
+The narrative must also reflect accomplishments for the period and identify problems with project implementation and address actions being taken to resolve the problems.
 Additional information may be required if necessary to comply with federal reporting requirements.